ZXEducation/mpv/DOCS/man/mpv.rst

 L
     Toggle infinite looping.

-Ctrl++ and Ctrl+-
+Ctrl + and Ctrl -
     Adjust audio delay (A/V sync) by +/- 0.1 seconds.

 Shift+g and Shift+f
     Adjust subtitle font size by +/- 10%.

 u
-    Switch between applying only ``--sub-ass-*`` overrides (default) to SSA/ASS subtitles, and overriding them almost completely with the normal subtitle style.
+    Switch between applying no style overrides to SSA/ASS subtitles, and overriding them almost completely with the normal subtitle style.
 See ``--sub-ass-override`` for more info.

 V
-    Cycle through which video data gets used for ASS rendering.
-    See ``--sub-ass-use-video-data`` for more info.
+    Toggle subtitle VSFilter aspect compatibility mode.
+See ``--sub-ass-vsfilter-aspect-compat`` for more info.

 r and R
     Move subtitles up/down.
 The ``t`` key does the same as ``R`` currently, but